7 Aspects of Reading and Reading in the Curriculum

 - TIS school – emotions, communication, reflection and expression are at the heart of what we do.
 This demands we are committed to language, story telling and empathy.

-- Reading at home 3x a week and Reading star charts encourage children by giving them intrinsic motivation to read.
-3 full charts means an invitation to the HEADTEACHER'S READING TEA PARTY with Mrs Anderson!
+- Reading at home 3x a week and Reading Karate encourages children by giving them intrinsic motivation to read.
+3 full charts means an invitation to the HEADTEACHER'S READING TEA PARTY with Mrs Anderson if they've really shone their light.

 - Millionaire Club